-Research in this area is being undertaken by Grattan Scholars Katharina Bergant, Jan-Luca Hennig and Yannick Timmerunder the supervision of Dr Agustín Bénétrix, Dr, Fadi Hassan, Professor Philip Lane and Dr Paul Scanlon.
+Grattan Scholars alumni in this area include Katharina Bergant, Jan-Luca Hennig and Yannick Timmer who were supervised by Professor Agustín Bénétrix, Professor Philip Lane, Dr Davide Romelli and Dr Paul Scanlon.

 Professor Philip R. Lane

-Philip R. Lane is the 11th Governor of the Central Bank of Ireland, taking office on 26 November 2015.
-Prior to his appointment, he was on the academic staff at Trinity College Dublin and he remains affiliated with the university as Whately Professor of Political Economy.
+Philip R. Lane is Chief Economist of the European Central Bank.
+Prior to this he was the 11th Governor of the Central Bank of Ireland.
+Philip was formerly on the academic staff at Trinity College Dublin and he remains affiliated with the university as an Honorary Professor.
 Philip has chaired the Advisory Scientific Committee of the European Systemic Risk Board and was Director of the International Macroeconomics and Finance Programme at the Centre for Economic Policy Research (CEPR).
 He has also acted as an academic consultant for the European Central Bank, European Commission, International Monetary Fund, World Bank, OECD, Asian Development Bank and a number of national central banks.

-Paul Scanlon is Assistant Professor of Economics at Trinity College Dublin.
+Paul Scanlon is Assistant Professor in Economics at Trinity College Dublin.
 His research interests lie in the area of macroeconomics and finance.
 Current research projects are examining the interaction between inequality and occupational risk, and the role of consumption variety in asset pricing.
-He is currently Director of the PPES program at Trinity, and teaches courses in finance and macroeconomics.

 Development economics research in Trinity College Dublin aims to address the development challenges facing the poorest and most vulnerable populations in the world.
 The overall goal is to conduct research at the highest academic level that contributes to the global debate on the economic development process and the underlying mechanisms at work.

-Generous donations to The Grattan Scholars programme is funding three PhD students in this research area, under the supervision of Dr Michael King and Dr Carol Newman, Purnima Kanther, Christina Kinghan and Margaryta Klymak.
+Generous donations to The Grattan Scholars programme has provided funding for four PhD students in this research area, under the supervision of Dr Michael King, Professor Gaia Narciso and Professor Carol Newman: Purnima Kanther and Friedrich Kreuser and Grattan Scholars alumni Christina Kinghan and Margaryta Klymak.

-Michael King and Carol Newman are both founding members of TIME (Trinity IMpact Evaluation Unit) which brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.
+Michael King, Gaia Narciso and Carol Newman are all founding members of TIME (Trinity IMpact Evaluation Unit) which brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.